WILLAM DELBERT GANN

 In December 1909, Ticker and Investment Digest published an interview by Richard D. Wyckoff highlighting W.D.
 Gann's uncanny market forecasts.
 Gann had publicly demonstrated a series of precise predictions in stocks and commodities that year, often hitting exact price targets or timing major moves.
 Some notable examples include:

-Stock Price Targets: When New York Central was trading at 131, Gann forecast it would rise to 145 before declining to 129 – which proved correct.
+When New York Central was trading at 131, Gann forecast it would rise to 145 before declining to 129 – which proved correct.

 In 1908, with Union Pacific at 168⅛, he predicted it would not touch 169 before a substantial drop; indeed, it fell to 152⅝, allowing profits on short sales.
-He similarly told a colleague that U.S. Steel (around $50) would climb to $58 but not reach $59, then plunge about 16 points – the stock topped out at 58 and subsequently collapsed to $41
+He similarly told a colleague that U.S. Steel (around $50) would climb to $58 but not reach $59, then plunge about 16 points – the stock topped out at 58 and subsequently collapsed to $41.

-Commodity Forecasts: Gann projected a big rise in wheat prices.
+Gann projected a big rise in wheat prices.
 For example, when wheat was ~$0.89, he predicted the May Wheat futures would reach $1.35; the market eventually hit exactly $1.35.
-In another instance, he boldly stated that September 1909 Wheat would trade at $1.20 by month’s end.
-On September 30, the final trading hour of the month, wheat suddenly rallied and peaked at $1.20 (and no higher), fulfilling his forecast to the cent
+In another instance, he boldly stated that September 1909 Wheat would trade at $1.20 by month's end.
+On September 30, the final trading hour of the month, wheat suddenly rallied and peaked at $1.20 (and no higher), fulfilling his forecast to the cent.

-This dramatic call – essentially a year-ahead target price – astonished observers and was later cited in the financial press as evidence of his predictive skill
+This dramatic call – essentially a year-ahead target price – astonished observers and was later cited in the financial press as evidence of his predictive skill.

-Market Timing: Gann didn’t just predict prices but also timing.
+Gann didn't just predict prices but also timing.
 He calculated in advance the exact day a market rally would top in August 1909 and the level of the Dow Jones average on that day.
-Impressively, the market peaked on the forecasted day and within 0.4% of Gann’s predicted Dow level.
+Impressively, the market peaked on the forecasted day and within 0.4% of Gann's predicted Dow level.
 Such timing accuracy was virtually unheard of at the time.

-Live Trading Demonstration: Perhaps most striking was Gann’s October 1909 trading test observed by a Ticker magazine representative.
+Perhaps most striking was Gann's October 1909 trading test observed by a Ticker magazine representative.
 Over 25 trading days, Gann executed 286 trades (both long and short) in various stocks, winning on 264 trades and losing on only 22 – a success rate above 92%.
 His starting capital was doubled ten times over that month (a 1000% gain).
-Witnesses noted Gann would often pinpoint intraday turning points; on one occasion he gave 16 consecutive trade orders in a single stock, and 8 of those trades caught the exact top or bottom eighth of the price swing

-In two cases, he called turning points to the eighth of a point: e.g. selling U.S. Steel at 94⅞ with the assertion “it will not go to 95” – and indeed it peaked at 94⅞ before dropping
+In two cases, he called turning points to the eighth of a point: e.g. selling U.S. Steel at 94⅞ with the assertion "it will not go to 95" – and indeed it peaked at 94⅞ before dropping.

-Such feats were documented and verified by the magazine, which stated these results were “unparalleled in the history of the Street”
+Such feats were documented and verified by the magazine, which stated these results were "unparalleled in the history of the Street".

 Overall, the 1909 article emphasized that "Mr. Gann's predictions have proved correct in a large majority of instances."